 Direct DNA Damage

-Direct DNA damage is the result of UVB radiation in which thymine dimers form.
-Instead of cell death, the cell may be mutated to create a tumor.
+Direct DNA damage is the result of UVB radiation in which thymine dimers form, described above.
+However, instead of cell death, the cell may be mutated to create a tumor.

 Basal-Cell Carcinoma (BCC)